mwanasiti/flight-booking/README.md

 After which they they can navigate to Available Flights from which they can select any available flight(book now).
 By pressing the 'book now' button, they are then redirected to the Update/Booking Details page where they can UPDATE their details/User Profile for booking purposes.
 NB:All details added or updated are sent to the backend(This can be checked/confirmed in the console by inspecting).
 Thereafter, within the same page, there's a 'proceed to payment' button that redirects one to the Payment segment/page.
 This iniates a prompt message that indicates 'payment has been made has been recorded'.
 Lastly, one can navigate to the Rate Us page where they can give ratings on the app.
 This is the other segment where CRUD has been employed: A user can create(add their details), Read and Delete.
+NB: To confirm whether details have been added or deleted, navigate to booking page the back to rating page as refereshing the page instead,may cause the app to crash.
 ## Link to live site
 https://shrouded-beyond-01553.herokuapp.com/